McG: Early work

 In 1995, McG produced Sugar Ray's first album and co-wrote several songs on their second.
 He borrowed $3,500 from his father to make a music video for the song "Caboose", which helped the band get signed with Atlantic Records and started his career as a music video director.
 His work doing the first three Korn music videos led to a stint with Cypress Hill, and afterwards McG became highly sought with over fifty music video credits such as Sublime's "Santeria", Smash Mouth's "All Star", and The Offspring's "Pretty Fly (For a White Guy)", along with documentaries on Korn and Sugar Ray.
-In 1997, he was awarded the Billboard's Pop Video of the Year Award for Smash Mouth's "Walking on the Sun" and the Music Video Production Association's Pop Video of the Year Award for Sugar Ray's "Fly".
+In 1997, he was awarded the Billboard's Pop Video of the Year Award for Smash Mouth's "Walkin' on the Sun" and the Music Video Production Association's Pop Video of the Year Award for Sugar Ray's "Fly".
 Eventually, this landed him in the television commercial business, directing advertisements for Major League Baseball and Coca-Cola.
 A notable one was a commercial for Gap, which was honored at the 1999 London International Film Festival.